art-abdulwadud/django-phonelands/README.md

 		return self.title
 ```

 Note: Here, we've specified that if the `retailer` for this `product` is deleted, it should not delete the product and instead do nothing.
-But there a few more options you can specify with `on_delete` [here](https://docs.djangoproject.com/en/3.0/ref/models/fields/#django.db.models.ForeignKey.on_delete)
+But there are a few more options you can specify with `on_delete` [here](https://docs.djangoproject.com/en/3.0/ref/models/fields/#django.db.models.ForeignKey.on_delete)

 Note: The ArrayField has been import from `django.contrib.postgres.fields`